maxim-zhao/battlemaniacs-restoration/README.md

 3- Restore all the SNES messages for the intermission scenes.

+4- Restore most the artworks from the SNES version.

-4- Some other minor fixes/additions.
+5- Some other minor fixes/additions.

 At the moment the project does not intend to modify the level themselves, despite the overall feeling that some of them are unpolished/unfinished compared to the original SNES game.
 But that possibility is not completely discarded and anyone interested in investigating that and making it possible will be welcomed.